 Many B2B marketers have become overly concerned with the quants.
 How many people can we reach?
 How many likes can we get?
 How many prospects can we touch?
 How many leads can we put on our email list?

-On the surface, it kind of makes sense to cast a wide net and hit the market en masse, and indeed this is a strategy commonly used by marketers who favour a strategy of throwing money at campaigns to reach a vast number of impressions or views and hope that these will somehow convert into sales.
+On the surface, it kind of makes sense to cast a wide net to ‘reach’ a ton of people and hit the market en masse, and indeed this is a strategy commonly used by marketers who favour a strategy of throwing money at campaigns to achieve a vast number of impressions or views and hope that these will somehow convert into sales.

 As Gordon Ramsay would say, “What a Shame”.

 Targeting every man and his dog with mass B2B marketing campaigns is counterproductive, and a waste, for a number of reasons: